Nikki Mattei

 I then went on to work as a freelancer for BCUK and worked with their CEO to set up an Ambassador programme to share empowering information with women in the workplace and the community.

-For my blog, I have interviewed inspirational sustainability leader, Anna Brightman of UpCircle Beauty.
+For my blog, I have interviewed inspirational sustainability leaders, Anna Brightman of UpCircle Beauty and Christina French of Essench

 Find out more about me.